World Plants Logo

 "

-The common name of this apple aptly includes the word Dwarf.
+The common name of this apple aptly includes the word dwarf.
 A Honeycrisp Dwarf Apple Tree is overall quite stout in appearance with the canopy being as large as the tree is small.
 You won’t find many orchards that refer to this tree as tall, just as you wouldn’t find a Dwarf that refers to him/herself as being vertically gifted.
 An apple orchard field containing 64 rows by 8 columns was used for the field research sample.
 This sample of approximately 500 trees had little to no outliers in height or width.
 With only a few exceptions due to individual plant health, the orchard progressed through the Ontario autumn and endured the first half dozen frost events without losing many leaves.
 A fascinating bendiness to the overall look exists, as the near 90° angle of the lateral branches makes the plants look like they’re contorting to fit into dwarf armour.
 The University of Minnesota propagated the plant, and they readily admit that ornamental features are considered secondary to the fruit.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)